We All Get Lucky Sometimes

 We All Get Lucky Sometimes is the fourth studio album by American country music singer Lee Roy Parnell.
 It was released in 1995 as his first album for Career Records, a sister label of Arista Nashville.
 This album produced five singles for him on the Billboard country singles charts.
-"A Little Bit of You" was the first, at #2, followed by "When a Woman Loves a Man" (#12), "Heart's Desire" (#3), "Givin' Water to a Drowning Man" (#12), and the title track (#46).
-It is also his highest-peaking album on Top Country Albums, peaking at #26 there.
+"A Little Bit of You" was the first, at No. 2, followed by "When a Woman Loves a Man" (No. 12), "Heart's Desire" (No. 3), "Givin' Water to a Drowning Man" (No. 12), and the title track (No. 46).
+It is also his highest-peaking album on Top Country Albums, peaking at No. 26 there.

 "Squeeze Me In" was covered by Garth Brooks as a duet with Trisha Yearwood on his 2001 album Scarecrow, from which it was released as a single in 2002.
 The final track, "Catwalk", is an instrumental featuring accordionist Flaco Jiménez.